arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/datatypes/listk/README.md

 The functions `traverse` and `sequence` come from [`Traverse`](/docs/typeclasses/traverse/).

-Traversing a list creates a new container (`Kind<F, A>`)[/docs/patterns/glossary/#type-constructors] by combining the result of a function applied to each element:
+Traversing a list creates a new container [`Kind<F, A>`](/docs/patterns/glossary/#type-constructors) by combining the result of a function applied to each element:

 ```kotlin:ank
 import arrow.core.*